Deadmau5: 2012–2014: Album Title Goes Here and While(1<2)

 In March 2014, Zimmerman officially launched his techno alias 'Testpilot', releasing "Sunspot (White Space Conflict)".
 Later that year, Zimmerman announced via his Twitter account that his seventh studio album was complete.
 "In other news...
 I finished my album today," the tweet read.
 "2 discs.
 2 continuous mixes.
 25 tracks. and something I'm proud of."
 On June 17, 2014, the album While(1<2) was released through Astralwerks and Virgin EMI.
 While(1<2) was released with four singles; "Avaritia", "Seeya", with singer Colleen D'Agostino from the band the Material, "Infra Turbo Pigcart Racer", and "Phantoms Can't Hang".
 While(1<2) also received a Grammy nomination for Best Dance/Electronic Album at the 57th Annual Grammy Awards.
+In 2014, Zimmerman was sent a cease and desist letter by Ferrari regarding his highly customised 458 Italia: the car, which he dubbed the "Purrari", possessed custom badges and a Nyan Cat-themed wrap, and the car was later put up for sale on Craigslist.